What Your Doctor May Not Tell You About Circumcision:

 J. Steven Svoboda

 Pediatrician Paul Fleiss and academic Frederick Hodges are perhaps the most prominent and respected authorities regarding circumcision in their respective fields: pediatrics and the history of medicine.
-They joined forced to create an all-star team and write the first mass-market book about circumcision put out by a major publisher and aimed at ordinary parents considering what to do about North America’s most pervasive and unnecessary form of genital surgery: male circumcision.
+They joined forces to create an all-star team and write the first mass-market book about circumcision put out by a major publisher and aimed at ordinary parents considering what to do about North America’s most pervasive and unnecessary form of genital surgery: male circumcision.
 (Fair disclosure: ARC is referenced twice in the resource appendices at the end of the book.)

 Paul and Frederick faced a thorny set of conflicts in writing What Your Doctor May Not Tell You About Circumcision.
 They presumably wanted to get as much pertinent information to the reader in as accessible a format as possible and to present it objectively, respecting the reader’s own background and history around this issue.
 They wished to grapple with the peculiar set of myths and disconnects which has managed to perpetuate a harmful practice that has been widely denounced as unnecessary by numerous national and international medical and legal societies.
 And they wanted to do all this while writing an engaging, accessible book that would keep readers turning the pages.
 Yet more and more physicians, medical societies, and lawmaking bodies around the United States and around the world are coming to realize that the issue is not a balanced one subject to equally rational positions on both sides.
 Circumcision is a dumb and even cruel idea we should have dropped many decades ago, pure and simple.